chatox/networks-science-course/practicum/as02_distances_diameter.md

 # Deliver (groups of two)

-A .zip or .tar.gz file containing your report and code.
+A .zip or .tar.gz file containing your code and your report in PDF.

+The code should be a single Python notebook (not multiple notebooks), in .ipynb format.

-The report should contain, for *Les Misérables*:
+The report should be a PDF file (not .docx, not .odt).
+It should contain, for *Les Misérables*:

 1. The full distance matrix (shrink font size so it fits in a page; do not use a low-quality or poorly cropped screenshot).
 1. A graph generated in Cytoscape in which each node is labeled and colored/styled according to its distance from Valjean (e.g., label of node "Zephine" should be "Zephine(2)")